 An Aqueduct With A Silly NameHome / My Travels / An Aqueduct With A Silly Name

-On my recent holiday to Shropshire (February 2020), I also went to some bits of Wales (mostly to visit St Mary's churches, see Shropshire and Wales).
+On my recent holiday to Shropshire (in February 2020), I also went to some bits of Wales (mostly to visit St Mary's churches, see Shropshire and Wales).
 When I was in Wales I visited an aqueduct with a very silly name.

 An aqueduct is a bridge that is used to transport water across a ravine or river.
 In this case, the aqueduct is also used to transport boats (called narrowboats) backwards and forwards as it's part of the Llangollen Canal.